 The clinician noted several barriers to clear communication for the general practitioner.

-Accent reduction therapy was provided across a course of 15 sessions according to the diagnosis of a pronounced accent from a Standard English target using the Voice Science Assessment Protocol.
+Accent reduction therapy was provided across a course of 15 sessions according to the diagnosis of a pronounced accent from a Mainstream English target using the Voice Science Assessment Protocol.

 Each session was tailored to ensure pragmatic and functional communication success.
 Emphasis was placed upon incorporating high frequency medical vocabulary and expressions to enhance the transfer of clinical goals to daily communication activities.

 The accent reduction therapy program encompassed the following aspects to address the general practitioner’s needs: